KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 ## Am I able to use AMD Fluid Motion Frames?

 Only if the game supports it.
-Nothing at a global level.
+Not available globally for every game like on Windows.

 ## Can I change the hostname of my device?